lingchen0411/Nike-account-generator/README.md

 Auto generate account has been done, some functions need to be done later.

 # TO-DO
-pass headless detect
+❌pass headless detect

-finish auto gen phone number and get messages generate akamai signature
+❌finish auto gen phone number and get messages

+❌generate akamai signature